 Our Final Thoughts About Brother’s CS5055PRW

-Though there are a few drawbacks, there are not many bargains that compare to it.
-When you purchase it, you get a machine with features that even the more expensive models don’t have.
+Though there are a few drawbacks, there are not many sewing machine bargains that compare to the Brother Project Runway CS5055PRW.
+When you purchase this sewing machine for $150, you get a machine with features machines costing over $200 do not have.
 This is the best bargain for more experienced sewists.
 This is a machine that can help with every sewing task without breaking the budget!

-Things to Consider When Choosing a Bargain Machine
+Things to Consider When Choosing a Bargain Sewing Machine

-Choosing from the best sewing machine for the money may seem like a daunting task.
+Choosing from the sewing machine bargains out there may seem like a daunting task.
 Know which features you need before you begin searching.
 Mechanical machines come at a very low cost, which some sewists swear by.
 However, others are much happier after spending more on a more versatile computerized model, like the CS5055PRW.